Dry January

 The drinking didn’t end them.
 The hangover might.

-In this horror-comedy, Maya commits to a month of sobriety and takes up sculpting as a hobby.
-As she revels in her lifestyle changes, her animal sculptures terrorize her former drinking buddy, her brother Toby.
+As Maya commits to a month of sobriety and takes up sculpting as a hobby, her animal sculpture comes to life and terrorizes her former drinking buddy, her brother Toby.

 Awards